Blogging, Uncategorized

 - Sleep on it: Sometimes the best thing is to just sleep on it.
 I get some of my best ideas when I am sleeping or when I am just waking up.

-About the Author Alexandra Bonilla @chicaperiodista is a journalist and columnist who knows all too well what it is like to face the dreaded blank page when you have an impending deadline.
+Alexandra Bonilla @chicaperiodista is a journalist and columnist who knows all too well what it is like to face the dreaded blank page when you have an impending deadline.